The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Robba's decomposition by the spectral radii over

-In Lemma \ref{Lema : descent of M_xrho} we will descend the obtained decomposition to $K$.
+In Lemma \ref{Lema : descent of M_xrho} we will descend the obtained decomposition to a possibly non algebraically closed field $K$.
 The hypothesis is due to our use of Theorem \ref{thm:bonvois} below, and it is unnecessary if $x$ has a neighborhood which is isomorphic to an affinoid domain of the affine line.

-The statements as well as the proofs are similar to Dwork and Robba's original ones (cf. \cite{Dw-II}, \cite{Ro-I}, and \cite{Dw-Robba}), as improved by Christol (cf. \cite[Section 5]{Christol-Book}, \cite[Section 5.3]{Ch}).
-For the convenience of the reader, and to permit a complete understanding of section \ref{Dwork-Robba (local) decomposition}, we provide a complete set of proofs.
+The statements as well as the proofs are similar to Dwork and Robba's original ones (cf. \cite{Dw-II}, \cite{Ro-I}, and \cite{Dw-Robba}), as exposed in the recent book of Christol (cf. \cite[Section 5]{Christol-Book}, \cite[Section 5.3]{Ch}).
+For the convenience of the reader, and to permit a complete understanding of Section~\ref{Dwork-Robba (local) decomposition}, we provide a complete set of proofs.
 This makes the paper self contained.